 the <contentstore> directory.

 This is because the contentstore must be consistent with the database.
-Step 2 created an empty database, and so the contentstore must also be empty.
+Since, we have created an empty database in Step 2, we must empty the contentstore.

 - Open the <classpathRoot>/alfresco-global.properties.sample file.

 Edit the following line with an absolute path to point to the directory in which you

 For example: dir.root=C:/Alfresco/alf_data